 Life with a spinal cord injury (SCI) can sometimes lead to feelings of isolation and loneliness.

-And while it’s improving, the misunderstanding and lack of awareness around disability can make it tougher to forge friendships and find common interests.
-The British Red Cross says that some people avoid talking to a disabled person because they don’t want to appear ‘patronising’.
+Various practical issues – from accessing mobility aids and wheelchairs to a lack of accessible transport and venues – can prevent SCI people from getting out there.
+And while it’s improving, the misunderstanding and lack of awareness around disability can make forging friendships and finding common interests tricky.
+The British Red Cross says that some people avoid talking to a disabled person because they don’t want to appear “patronising”.

-A shocking 50% of people don’t believe they have anything in common with a disabled person, and a quarter admit to avoiding chatting to a person with a disability for fear of ‘saying the wrong thing’
+non-disabled people believe they don’t have anything in common with disabled people, and a quarter admit to avoiding chatting to disabled people for fear of ‘saying the wrong thing